fabric/fabric/doc/site/user_guide.md

 The first line of the indented block is a doc-string.
-It documents the purpose of the command and is used in various parts of Fabric, for instance, the 'list' command will display the first line of the doc-string next to the name of the command in its output.
+It documents the purpose of the command and is used in various parts of Fabric, for instance, the `list` command will display the first line of the doc-string next to the name of the command in its output.

-Following the doc-string is a call to a function called 'local'.
-In Fabric terminology, 'local' is an operation.
+Following the doc-string is a call to a function called `local`.
+In Fabric terminology, `local` is an operation.
 In python, functions are functions, but Fabric distinguishes between commands and operations.
-Commands are called with the 'fab' command line program, and operations are in turn called by commands.
+Commands are called with the `fab` command line program, and operations are in turn called by commands.
 Since they're both just python functions, there's nothing stopping commands from calling other commands as if they were operations.

-Getting back to 'local', you're probably left wondering what it does.
+Getting back to `local`, you're probably left wondering what it does.
 Well, maybe you already guessed it.
 Regardless, there's a way to know for sure.
-And that is the 'help' command.
+And that is the `help` command.
 A command can take parameters when run from the command line, by appending a colon and then a parameter list to the end of the command name.
-For instance, if we want to invoke the 'help' command with the parameter 'local', we would type `fab help:local` on the command line.
+For instance, if we want to invoke the 'help' command with the parameter `local`, we would type `fab help:local` on the command line.

 Let's try doing just that: